BIGJRA/BIGJRA.github.io/reborn.md

 **Relationship Point Choices:**
 - Talk to Laura in the depths (+2 Laura)

 Go out and head up.
 You'll see some dialogue.
 Head down from here, you'll see a new path open up.
-Continue this process until you have to participate in a battle!
+Follow the new paths that keep opening up until you have to participate in a battle!

 **Pokemon Gargantuan.
 Field: Rocky Field**
 - Steelix-Mega, Lv.
 75, @Sitrus Berry, Ability: Sand Force, Careful Nature, IVs: 31, EVs: 252/4/0/0/252/0